bimzty/bimzty.github.io/README.md

 ## 4. Competition: Formula Student Electric, won National Third Prize (12/2020-07/2022)
 Responsibility: Data Analyst and Simulation Technician The 'Track Simulation' folder consists of Python codes mainly developed to stimulate racecar performance on Track.
-It consists of functions for:<\br>
+It consists of functions for: <br>
-Straight road (simulates and outputs the sol. of the car on straight road - acceleration only) Corner (simulates and outputs the sol. of the car on corners acceleration only, with the max velocity through a corner condition)
-Brake (simulates and outputs the sol. of the car on a straight road and corners deceleration) Solver (connects the 3 functions to output the overall solution)
+Straight road, when the car accelerates only;<br>
+Corner, when the car runs the maximum speed under the condition;<br>
+Brake, when the car decelerates only;

 ## 5. Coursework during Undergraduate
 ### 5.1 Coursework for the module Machine Learning (12/2023)